 Emitters

-An emitter can be placed on a cell on the touchgrid, from where it will start emitting a stream of grains.
-All placed emitters are activated per each voice.
-Each emitter can be one of four color-coded configurations.
+An emitter can be placed on any cell on the touchgrid, from where it will start emitting a stream of grains.
+All placed emitters are activated per each voice and can be one of four color-coded configurations.

 Holding the Round button reveals alternate context: